New agent training guide

-Olark saves all of the chats each operator has had in the Transcripts section for later review.
-A single speech bubble icon next to a transcript indicates only one party sent a message (either the operator or the visitor).
+Olark saves all of the chats each agent has had in the Transcripts section for later review.
+A single speech bubble icon next to a transcript indicates only one party sent a message (either the agent or the visitor).
 The two speech bubble icon indicates a conversation took place.
 Finally, an envelope icon indicates an offline message sent by the visitor.

 Each chat transcript has a unique URL, which you can see after clicking through to an individual transcript.
-Use the URL to share links to transcripts with your other operators.
+Use the URL to share links to transcripts with your other agents.

 The icons we show to the left of the transcripts indicate what type of interaction took place for each entry.